My Resume

 Redmond, WA

-• Lead company wide effort to define corporate security policy covering physical, data center and software development security issues.
+• Lead company wide effort to define corporate policy covering physical, data center and software development security issues.

 08/96-02/00